avs-origami/avs-origami.github.io/site/blog/install-kiss.md

 configuration.
 You may be able to find a dedicated page for installing Gentoo on your specific computer, like [this one I found for the Framework Laptop](https://wiki.gentoo.org/wiki/Framework_Laptop_13).

+You might also need some additional firmware not included in the kernel, such as Intel Ucode drivers

-Finally, if you're still having issues, ask on the IRC or check [the logs](https://libera.irclog.whitequark.org/kisslinux/).
+Finally, if you're still having issues, ask on the IRC (#kisslinux), check [the logs](https://libera.irclog.whitequark.org/kisslinux/), or ask on Reddit at [r/kisslinux](https://reddit.com/r/kisslinux).

 With the kernel configured, continue to building it: